 The Red Bank Road commercial corridor has been transformed in the past few years.
 The site of the former Nutone company (owned by J. Ralph Corbett) is now the global headquarters for Medpace, a medical research corporation.

-Plans are in place to construct an eight-story hotel at the Red Bank and Madison Road site (where the rainbow-colored parking garage is currently located.)
-Other plans include adding restaurants, residential units, office buildings and an outdoor event space on the site’s unused seven acres.
+Other plans for the Red Bank Road District include adding restaurants, residential units, office buildings and an outdoor event space on the site’s unused seven acres.

 Madisonville’s location is ideal with easy access to many parts of the city.
 It’s just a short drive to access south or north Interstate 71.
 Head eastward along Madison Road and you are in Oakley and Hyde Park in just minutes.
 Neighboring Mariemont and Fairfax (with their many shops and restaurants) is a short five-minute drive.
 Downtown Cincinnati can be reached in 12-minutes via I-71 or Columbia Parkway (Route 50).
 For those who prefer to ride the bus, there are several Metro lines available throughout the neighborhood.